droemer7/l-bfgs-b/README.md

 For more information on each step, refer to the papers listed in the [References](README.md#references) section.
 </details>

+## Change Log

+Please see the [change log](https://github.com/droemer7/l-bfgs-b/tree/master/CHANGELOG.MD) for details on updates.

 ## Features

 Core features of this library: